montagejs/montagejs.org/docs/hello-montagejs.md

     Things to note:
     * The `<h1>` element has been updated with the  `data-mod-id` attribute of `title`.
     * The string "Temperature Converter" has been removed from the markup; the value of the `<h1>` element is now declared by the title object in the serialization (see the following step).
-    * The Montage version div tags have been replaced with `footer` tags.
+    * The Mod version div tags have been replaced with `footer` tags.

 2. Following the tempConverter object within the `<script>` tags, add the following snippet (remember: you need the trailing comma to separate objects from each other):